| Panama Visa Information |

 Application to: Consulate (or Consular section at Embassy); see Contact Addresses section.
 A Tourist Card can be issued either by the travel agent or on the flight or at the airport.

-Normally 24 hours if no authorisation is needed; 20 days if authorisation (which depends on nationality) is needed.
+Normally 24 hours if no authorization is needed; 20 days if authorization (which depends on nationality) is needed.

 What is the cost of a visa?